tulios/mappersmith/README.md

 ## Usage

 To create a client for your API, you will need to provide a simple manifest, which must have `host` and `resources` keys.
+If your API reside in the same domain as your app, just assign `false` to host.
 Each resource has a name and a list of methods with its definitions, like:

 ```javascript
 var manifest = {